In this tutorial about significant figures, we will cover their definition, relevant guidelines, and historical context.

 We can trace the first usage of significant figures to a few hundred years after Arabic numerals entered Europe, around 1400 BCE.
 At this time, the term described the nonzero digits positioned to the left of a given value’s rightmost zeros.

 Scientists began exploring the effects of rounding errors on calculations in the 18th century.
-Specifically, German mathematician Carl Friedrich Gauss studied how limiting significant figures could affect the accuracy of different computation methods.
+Specifically, German mathematician Carl Friedrich Gauss studied how limiting sig figs could affect the accuracy of different computation methods.
 His explorations prompted the creation of our current checklist and associated rules.

 Determine the amount of significant figures in the following values and problems.
 Use the checklist and rules discussed in this article.